netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 previous_version: "[MAJOR.MINOR.PATCH]"  # Previous version (optional for 1.0.0)

 status: [active | deprecated | archived]  # Lifecycle control
-domain_of_influence: [organizational_csh_reference]  # Strategic impact area configured via CSH
+domain_of_influence: [organizational_csh_reference]  # Strategic impact area configured via MOC

 # 🚨 WARNING: EXAMPLES ARE NOT MANDATORY TAXONOMY
 # Previously shown values (strategy, operations, etc.) are ILLUSTRATIVE EXAMPLES ONLY.
-# Each organization defines its influence domains in CSH.
+# Each organization defines its influence domains in MOC.
-# 🏛️ CSH is the only source of valid taxonomies.
+# 🏛️ MOC is the only source of valid taxonomies.

 relationships:  # Formal ontology of typed relationships from Ontology_MEF_Support v1.0
   - type: [depends_on | overrides | conflicts_with | complements | amends | precedes | equivalent_to]